How To Add Zinc Anode To Crab Rings?

 Before getting started, make sure you have everything on hand.

-You’ll need a zinc anode, some stainless steel wire, and pliers.
+You’ll need a zinc anode, some stainless steel wire, and wire cutters.

 The zinc anode is important because it acts as a sacrificial metal, preventing your crab ring from rusting.